RyanBio/gatk/README.md

 * Pre-packaged Docker images with all needed dependencies installed can be found on [our dockerhub repository](https://hub.docker.com/r/broadinstitute/gatk/).
 This requires a recent version of the docker client, which can be found on the [docker website](https://www.docker.com/get-docker).
+* Python Dependencies<a name="python"></a>
+    * GATK uses the [Conda](https://conda.io/docs/index.html) package manager to establish and manage the environment and dependencies required by GATK tools that use Python There are two different conda environments that can be used:
+        * The "gatk" environment, which has no special hardware requirements.
+        * The "gatk-intel" environment, which requires and uses Intel hardware acceleration to increase performance.
+        * The GATK Docker image comes with the "gatk" environment pre-configured.
+    * In order to establish the conda environment required to run these tools when not using the Docker image, do the following:
+        * Make sure [Miniconda or Conda](https://conda.io/docs/index.html) is installed (Miniconda is sufficient).
+        * Create the environment:
+            * If running from a zip or tar distribution, just run the command ```conda env create -f gatkcondaenv.yml```.
+            * If running from a cloned repository, run ```./gradlew localDevCondaEnv```.
+This generates the Python package archive and conda yml dependency file(s) in the build directory, and also creates (or updates) a local conda environment named "gatk".
+        * Activate the environment:
+            * Once the environment has been created, it must be activated from within the shell from which GATK is run whenever tools with a Python dependency are executed.
+To activate the environment, execute the shell command ```source activate gatk```.
+        * See the [Conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) documentation for
+          additional information about using and managing Conda environments.

 ## <a name="quickstart">Quick Start Guide</a>